jackyzha0/jackyzha0.github.io/content/thoughts/infrastructure.md

     -   is [everything derivative?](thoughts/originality.md)
     -   is thought ever new? or is it recombinatorial
         -   neuroplasticity of culture and language?
+- "near-ubiquitous accessibility" (Carter and Acker)
+- "infrastructure as potential energy held in suspension" (Boyer)
+	- "infrastructure as congealed labor and expertise, such that an electrical grid represents the entanglement and perpetuation of engineering expertise and also a history of materials science and manufacturing that make available substances such as steel, concrete, ceramic, and silicon"
+- "living mediation of what organizes life: the lifeworld of structure" (Berlant)

 Do we need to [define infrastructure](https://www.bloomberg.com/opinion/articles/2021-04-09/the-meaning-of-infrastructure-is-a-pointless-debate)?